Arlington Drive Youth Campus

 The Project

-THA owns 3.5 acres called Arlington Drive near its community of New Salishan, in a forested area just above Downtown Tacoma.
+THA owns 3.5 acres along Portland Avenue called Arlington Drive in a forested area just above Downtown Tacoma, near its community of New Salishan.
 With partners, THA set out to develop a Youth Campus on that property with the following features:

 This campus is in walking distance of the following complimentary facilities: